Responsible Supply Chain | ESG | Lam Research

 We require newly contracted suppliers to:

-• Complete a screening and onboarding process to assess and mitigate human rights and business ethics risks.
+• Complete a screening and onboarding process to assess and mitigate human rights and business ethics risks

-• Complete sanctions, trade, and other list-based screening.
+• Complete trade, sanctions, and other list-based screening

-Expectations of top suppliers1
+Expectations of top direct suppliers1

-• Respond to our annual environmental survey, providing emissions and environmental data.
+• Respond to our annual environmental survey, providing emissions and environmental data

-• Respond to our annual Conflict Minerals Reporting Template (CMRT) survey request.
+• Respond to our annual Conflict Minerals Reporting Template (CMRT) survey request

 Ongoing validation